mingze-yuan/Awesome-LLM-Healthcare/README.md

 ## 🔔 News
 <!-- - 💥 [2023/09/15] Our survey is released!
 See [The Rise and Potential of Large Language Model Based Agents: A Survey](https://arxiv.org/abs/2309.07864) for the paper! -->
-- ✨ [2023/11/03] We create this repository to maintain a paper list on LLM-based agents.
-More papers are coming soon!
+- ✨ [2023/11/03] We create this repository to maintain a paper list on Large Languagde Models (LLMs) in Medicine.

 <div align=center><img src="./assets/main.png" width="90%" /></div>